micaiahwallace/gowatchprog/readme.md

 	// Arguments to append when service is run
 	Args []string

+	// Path to installer for user context when AllUsers context is specified UserInstaller string

-	// Installation and execution context of the service Context ProgramContext
+	// Installation context of the service
+	InstallContext ProgramContext

+	// Startup context of the service
+	StartupContext ProgramContext

 	// Watchdog retry count before failing, -1 for unlimited WatchRetries int